Imaging for Osteoarthritis: An Overview

 Image: CT scan of the hips showing osteoarthritis and subchondral fracture.

-CT scan of an arthritic showing hip bony femoral head debris
+CT scan of an arthritic hip showing bony femoral head debris

 Image: Ultrasound of a right hip with osteoarthritis showing bony ridge and thickened joint capsule.

 In addition to helping diagnose osteoarthritis, radiographic technologies can also be used to guide your doctor while applying treatments.
-For example, anesthetics and/or steroids injected into an arthritic joint can help reduce the pain of osteoarthritis.
-It is helpful to perform such injection procedures using image guidance, because the doctor can see that the needle tip appropriately inserted into the joint space.
-This kind of direct visualization can be performed using CT, ultrasound or fluoroscopy (a continuous, real-time X-ray that works like an X-ray movie).
-A joint injection performed under fluoroscopy or CT guidance, is called an arthrogram.
-The radiologist will inject a small amount of contrast agent into the joint to better visualize it and confirm accurate needle placement.
-With ultrasound, the radiologist directly visualizes the needle inside the joint, as well as neighboring muscles, arteries and veins.
+For example, anesthetics and/or corticosteroids injected into a joint can help reduce the pain of osteoarthritis.
+It is helpful to perform such injection procedures using image guidance to aid in positioning the needle tip into the joint space.
+This kind of direct visualization can be performed using CT, ultrasound or fluoroscopy (a continuous real-time X-ray that works like an X-ray movie).

 What is the imaging process for hip and knee osteoarthritis?